 The Fossil Gen 5 costs $295 for its base model.
 That price will vary depending on the band you select, but that price is a good middle-ground for Wear OS right now.
 If you’re looking to pick up the watch, it’s currently sold through Fossil’s online store and the company’s brick-and-mortar stores around the US, too.
 Amazon also carries both the Carlyle and Julianna and will probably be your best bet for sales.

 Wear OS as a platform is actually not all that bad, but it generally lacks hardware that lets it perform well.
-With the arrival of the Mobvoi TicWatch Pro 4G, we’re still looking at the ancient Snapdragon Wear 2100 chipset, but thanks to a RAM boost, this is the best performing Wear OS watch that you can actually afford.
+With the arrival of the Mobvoi TicWatch Pro, we’re still looking at the ancient Snapdragon Wear 2100 chipset, but thanks to a RAM boost, this is one of the best performing Wear OS watches.